Can Autoimmune Disease Be Reversed Naturally? A Root-Cause Guide to Remission, Prevention, and Recovery

 One of the biggest blind spots in autoimmune disease is the overemphasis on genetics.
 Yes, genetics are important.
 Some people are born with a greater susceptibility to autoimmune disease.
 But genetic susceptibility is only a small part of the story.

-Human genetics has not dramatically change in the last 20 years.
+Human genetics have not dramatically changed in the last 20 years.
 Yet several autoimmune diseases have increased substantially over that same time period.
-That means something in the environment is likely pulling the trigger.
+This alludes to the fact that something in the environment is likely pulling the trigger.

 A large UK population study followed more than 22 million people from 2000 to 2019 and measured incidence trends for 19 autoimmune diseases.
 The researchers found that several autoimmune conditions increased sharply, including celiac disease, Graves’ disease, Sjögren’s syndrome, ankylosing spondylitis, rheumatoid arthritis, Addison’s disease, and myasthenia gravis.